Lossar/TDT05_colorization/README.md

 ![Image of Colorful Image Colorization prediction](imgs_out/ECCV_SIGGRAPH_test.png?raw=true "Colorful Image Colorization Prediction")

 The ECCV 16, which was released along with the research paper, creates relatively good colorized images, and according to them their methods successfully fooled humans on 32 % of the trials which beated any previous method by a significant margin, at the time of its release.

+This model is the one this repo is forked from.
+This was done as experiments were started using the original code, and to properly reference back to the main source of inspiration for our own implementation.

 ### DeOldify: Self-Supervision through proprietary NoGAN
 DeOldify is one of the biggest in-coloring models in terms of use.
 The model is vailable for use online through [DeepAI](https://deepai.org/machine-learning-model/colorizer), and as part of the image restoration offered by [MyHeritage](https://www.myheritage.no/incolor).